 So how does this local translation work?¶

 Within the translation menu, look up the string you’re searching for and update its target as designed.
 As soon as you leave the target input field, the change will be saved.
+Your changes are even update safe!

 Such locally translated strings are slightly highlighted and come with a “Reset” action.
+Due to caching you may have to reload your browser session to see the changes.

 The translation strings shown by Zammad are always those of the profile language you’ve chosen.
 If you need to translate a different language, change the language in your profile settings up front.